THEOLOGY

 Logic

-Logic is premises and conclusions based on God, Cosmos and Logos.
+Logic is reflection of judgments based on Theos, Kosmos and Logos.

 Kant writes:

-"The modality of judgments is a quite special function of them, which is distinctive in that it contributes nothing to the content of the judgment (for besides quantity, quality, and relation there is nothing more that constitutes the content of a judgment), but rather concerns only the value of the copula in relation to thinking in general."
+"The modality of judgments is a quite special function of them, which is distinctive in that it contributes nothing to the content of the judgment (for besides quantity, quality, and relation there is nothing more that constitutes the content of a judgment)".
 (Text)/(AA B99)

-The mundality of the judgment is either logic, nature, or freedom.
+The causality of a judgment is either freedom or nature.

 Nature